libra/website/docs/welcome.md

 ### Developers

 The Libra ecosystem supports a wide variety of developers, ranging from people who contribute to Libra Core to those who build applications that use the blockchain.
-The term developer encompasses all of these groups.
+The term "developer" encompasses all of these groups.
 Developers might:

 * Build Libra clients.
 * Build applications to interact with a Libra client.